-Since the reopening of the pandemic, Disney World has made many operational changes in order to adapt and create a safe theme park environment for Guests.
-One of the main things that have currently been suspended at Magic Kingdom, Disney’s Animal Kingdom, EPCOT, and Disney’s Hollywood Studios is FastPass+.
+Since the reopening of the pandemic, Disney World has made many operational changes to adapt and create a safe theme park environment for Guests.
+One of the main things currently suspended at Magic Kingdom, Disney’s Animal Kingdom, EPCOT, and Disney’s Hollywood Studios is FastPass+.

-Now, months later, certain things such as Park Hopping have returned to the park, but FastPass+ remains uunavailable to Guests.
+Now, months later, things such as Park Hopping have returned to the park, but FastPass+ remains unavailable to Guests.